LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Experiments

 \subsection{Multi-Robot Mapping Quality Evaluation}

-In this section, we evaluate the mapping quality of multi-robot using the MapEval \cite{mapeval}.
+In this section, we evaluate the multi-robot mapping quality.
 For the MARS-LVIG dataset, the ground-truth map is a high-precision point cloud generated by the DJI L1 LiDAR sensor and processed with the DJI Terra system.
 For the S3E dataset, since no ground-truth map is available and the ground-truth poses do not contain rotational information, we evaluate the geometric quality of the reconstructed maps using the average plane thickness and planarity metrics.
-Detailed definitions of the evaluation metrics are provided in \cite{mapeval}.
+Detailed definitions of the evaluation metrics are provided in MapEval \cite{mapeval}.

 Table~\ref{table:mappingquality} presents the quantitative comparison of mapping quality between our method and LAMM.
 Our approach achieves the best performance across all datasets, including lower average Wasserstein distance (AWD), lower Chamfer distance (CD), smaller Spatial Consistency Score (SCS), and lower Mean Map Entropy (MME).
 These results indicate that our method produces higher-quality maps with better alignment to the ground-truth maps.
 In these three large-scale environments covering areas of over 100,000 square meters, our AWD ranges from 0.25 m to 0.65 m, and the CD ranges from 0.43 m to 1.11 m, demonstrating strong consistency with the ground-truth maps.
-Furthermore, the lower SCS and MME values suggest that our method achieves better spatial consistency than LAMM, which can be attributed to the proposed spatial BA and the last PGO for improving local accuracy and global consistency.
-Furthermore, Fig~\ref{fig:AWD} further visualizes the Wasserstein distance distribution on the Island dataset.
-As shown in (a), the errors are concentrated within the $3 \sigma$ bound (0.93 m), with most voxels around 0.25 m. (b) shows that almost all voxels have Wasserstein distance values below 0.5 m and exhibit a spatially consistent distribution, indicating that the reconstructed multi-robot map is well aligned with the ground-truth map and maintains high spatial consistency.
+Furthermore, the lower SCS and MME values suggest that our method achieves better spatial consistency than LAMM, which can be attributed to the proposed spatial BA and the LPGO for improving local accuracy and global consistency.
+Additionally, Fig.~\ref{fig:AWD} visualizes the Wasserstein distance distribution on the Island dataset.
+As shown in Fig.~\ref{fig:AWD} (a), the errors are concentrated within the $3 \sigma$ bound (0.93 m), with most voxels around 0.25 m.
+Fig.~\ref{fig:AWD} (b) shows that almost all voxels have Wasserstein distance values below 0.5 m and exhibit a spatially consistent distribution, indicating that the reconstructed multi-robot map maintains high spatial consistency.